 Any business contract or agreement, international relationships or labour agreements, even for international business contracts, are to be ruled by Chilean law and enforced in Chile if the services will be rendered in Chile.
-If the employee is Chilean but employer is foreign and services are rendered abroad, they can be ruled by foreign laws and enforced in the agreed jurisdiction.

-The problem arises when foreign judgments of any kind need to be executed in Chile or on goods located in Chile, as a previous process of recognition before the Supreme Court is needed, known as exequatur (recognition of foreign judgments).
+If the employee is Chilean but the employer is foreign and services are rendered abroad, they can be ruled by foreign laws and enforced in the agreed jurisdiction.
+The problem arises when foreign judgments of any kind need to be executed in Chile or regarding assets located in Chile.
+In this case, a previous process of recognition before the Chilean Supreme Court is needed, which is known as exequatur (recognition of foreign judgments).
 Such recognition is not granted if, for example, judgment is against Chilean law or contrary to Chilean jurisdiction (as, for example, if the matter should have been ruled by local laws and courts according to Chilean law), if the judgment is not final or if the parts have not been duly notified.

-After its recognition the judgment can be executed according to local laws.
-Nevertheless, execution against goods located in Chile is usually more difficult and sometimes denied based on the rules that goods located in Chile are subject to Chilean law and thus foreign judgment involving goods or assets located in Chile will be considered as against local laws.
+After its recognition, the judgment can be executed according to local laws.
+Nevertheless, execution regarding assets located in Chile is usually more difficult and sometimes denied based on the rules that goods located in Chile are subject to Chilean law and thus foreign judgment involving assets located in Chile will be considered as against local laws.

 13 Which international treaties or conventions are applicable to labour or employment relations in your jurisdiction?
-Has your country made any reservations to or denounced any treaties?
+Has your country made any reservations to or denounced any treaties of the International Labour Organization?

-In Chile, the conduct of international relations is exclusive responsibility of the president of the Republic.
-The role assigned to Congress in this matter is to approve or reject international treaties that have been negotiated and signed by the president, and they have to be approved by Congress to enter into force.
+In Chile, the conduction of international affairs is the exclusive responsibility of the president of the republic.
+The role assigned to Congress in this matter is to approve or reject international treaties that have been negotiated and signed by the president, and they have to be approved by Congress and published in the Official Gazette to enter into force.
 The processing to which an international treaty is subject to in Chile is the same applied to the processing of a bill.
 The Chilean state has signed a large number of international conventions regulating labour matters.
-Some of the most important ones are the following: the Convention on Compensation for Occupational Accidents of Rural Workers (1921), ratified on 15 September 1925 and enacted by DL 469 of 10 August 1925, published in the Official Gazette on 13 August 1925; Convention 87 on Freedom of Association and Protection of the Right to Form Unions (1948), ratified on 1 February 1999 and enacted by Decree 227 of 17 February 1999 and published in the Official Gazette on 12 May 1999; Convention 131 on Minimum Wage Fixing (1970), ratified on 13 September 1999, enacted by Supreme Decree on 26 April 2000, and published in the Official Gazette on 29 July 2000, among others.

-14 Are arbitration agreements to resolve labour or employment disputes valid and enforceable in your jurisdiction?
+Some of the most important ones are the following:

+- Covenant 87 and 98 of the OIT regarding union affiliation freedom: - the Convention on Compensation for Occupational Accidents of Rural Workers (1921), ratified on 15 September 1925 and enacted by DL 469 of 10 August 1925, published in the Official Gazette on 13 August 1925; - Convention 87 on Freedom of Association and Protection of the Right to Form Unions (1948), ratified on 1 February 1999 and enacted by Decree 227 of 17 February 1999 and published in the Official Gazette on 12 May 1999; and - Convention 131 on Minimum Wage Fixing (1970), ratified on 13 September 1999, enacted by Supreme Decree on 26 April 2000, and published in the Official Gazette on 29 July 2000, among others. - 14 Are arbitration agreements to resolve labour or employment disputes valid and enforceable in your jurisdiction?
 Is there any legislation in your jurisdiction governing the private arbitrability of labour or employment disputes?
 May controversies in labour or employment matters in your jurisdiction be resolved through private arbitration (in your jurisdiction or abroad), or in foreign courts?

-In Chile labour controversies cannot be resolved by private arbitration.
-Only labour courts are competent to resolve labour disputes.
+In Chile, labour controversies cannot be resolved by private arbitration.
+Only Labour Courts are competent to resolve labour disputes.